 Paul Carl (Chip) Schorr IV has served as a member of our board of directors since 2017.
 Mr. Schorr is a Senior Managing Director at OEP.
 From 2011 to 2015, Mr. Schorr served as Chairman and Managing Partner of Augusta Columbia Capital, a private equity firm of which he was a founder, which was acquired by OEP in 2015.
 In addition, Mr. Schorr was a Senior Managing Director at The Blackstone Group Inc. from 2005 to 2011, where he served as the Global Head of Technology Investing.
 Mr. Schorr was also a Managing Partner at Citigroup Venture Capital Equity Partners from 1996 to 2005.
 Since 2018, Mr. Schorr has served on the board of directors of Rizing, LLC, ePAK International, Inc. and Orion Business Innovation.
 Since 2010, Mr. Schorr has served on the board of directors of Ameritas Mutual Holding Company and Ameritas Life Insurance Corp.
 Since 2019, Mr. Schorr has served on the board of directors of CDI, a provider of IT infrastructure hardware and software, consulting and managed services.
-Mr. Schorr has served on the board of directors of Emso Asset Management Limited, a London-based alternative asset manager focused on emerging markets, since 2014 and has served on the board nominating committee of Crayon Group Holding ASA, a Norwegian public company specializing in IT and digital transformation services since 2020.
-Since 2020, Mr. Schorr has served on the board of directors of each of Spartronics, Inc., an electronic manufacturing services company and Infobip, a CPaaS company.
-Mr. Schorr also serves on the board of directors of various non-profit organizations including Jazz at Lincoln Center, Snowmass Village Chapel and the Whitney Museum in New York City.
+Mr. Schorr has served on the board of directors of Cayon Group Holding ASA, a Norwegian public company specializing in IT and digital transformation services since 2020.
+Since 2020, Mr. Schorr has served on the board of directors in the board of directors of each of Spartronics, Inc., an electronic manufacturing services company and Infobip, a CPaaS company.
+Mr. Schorr has served on the board of directors in Lincoln Center, Snowmass Village Chapel and the Whitney Museum in New York City.
 Mr. Schorr received a B.S.F.S. from The School of Foreign Service of Georgetown University in 1989.
 Mr. Schorr received his M.B.A. from Harvard Business School in 1993.
-We believe Mr. Schorr's extensive experience in leadership positions at financial institutions and his knowledge and insight in the technology sector, as well as his private and public compa
+We believe Mr. Schorr's extensive experience in leadership positions at financial institutions and his knowledge and insight in the technology sector, as well as his private and public company board experience, make him well qualified to serve as a member of our board of directors.